mottaquikarim/PYTH2/src/Topics/dicts.md

 ### Referencing Values by Keys

-We can access each value in the list by referencing its key like so:
+You *CANNOT* access dict items with index positions like you do with lists!
+If you try, you'll get a `KeyError` because dict items do not have index positions. **Instead, the dict keys serve the same purpose as indeces in lists.** Accordingly, you can access each value in the list by referencing its key like so:

 ```python
 MAcap = state_capitals['MA']
 print('The capital of MA is {}.'.format(MAcap)) # 'The capital of MA is Boston.'
 ```

-Attempting to find a key that does not exist leads to error. *You also can't access dict items with index numbers like you do with lists!* If you try, you will get a `KeyError` - because an index number does not function like a dict key.
+Attempting to find a key that does not exist leads to error.

 ```python
 print(state_capitals['PA']) # KeyError from missing key